We are searching for

 The owner of a car insured with both collision and comprehensive coverage will want to report flood damage to their insurance company.

-If the owner of the flooded vehicle reports the damage to their insurance company, the insurance company must determine if the car is a total loss or can be repaired.
+If the owner of the flooded car reports the damage to their insurance company, the insurance company must determine if the car is a total loss or can be repaired.
 The insurance company will declare a vehicle a total loss if it believes the flood damage cannot be safely repaired or that the repair cost is greater than the car's value.
 If the insurance company determines that the car is a total loss, the vehicle should get a new title, often referred to as a salvage title.

-If you don't have insurance coverage for flood damage, you still must disclose that your car has been flooded to a potential buyer.
-It is not legal to sell a flood-damaged vehicle without informing the buyer of the car's true condition.
+It is not legal to sell a flood-damaged car without informing the buyer of the car's true condition.
 Most dealerships that sell a flood-damaged car will have the buyer sign a waiver acknowledging the flood damage has been disclosed.

 • The name, address, and contact information of the reporting entity.